wlonk/arcadia/2015-02-post-playtest-2-outline.md

     the obstacle.
 If there is one, you overcome completely!
 If there are more than one, you generate a Consequence or lose willpower.

+NB: add a list of kinds of relationships, inc. the very important
+false-friends: Drawlight, Lucy Steele, etc.

 [TOC]

 ## About the Game